 • Lists of employees and their access to systems

-• Moreover, a diagram of your physical office, including exit locations is helpful.
+• A diagram of your physical office, including exit locations

 • Disaster recovery book